citris-ucmerced/Vista/UploadEvents.md

 ## CSV File Format

-The CSV file should have the following headers:
+The CSV file should have the following headers(Underlined columns are required):

-- id: Unique identifier that is used to route to the event.
+- <ins>id</ins>: Unique identifier that is used to route to the event.
 For example, an id of `potluck_2023` would have a route of `https://vista.ucmerced.edu/events/potluck_2023`.

-- title: Title of the event.
+- <ins>title</ins>: Title of the event.

-- start: Start date in format MM/DD/YYYY.
+- <ins>start</ins>: Start date in format MM/DD/YYYY.

-- end: End date in format MM/DD/YYYY.
+- <ins>end</ins>: End date in format MM/DD/YYYY.

-- location: Name of location where event takes place.
+- <ins>location</ins>: Name of location where event takes place.

-- time: Time that event starts in format HH:MM:SS AM.
+- time: Time that event starts in format HH:MM:SS AM/PM.

-- summary: Quick summary of event.
+- <ins>summary</ins>: Quick summary of event.

-- description: Detailed description of event.
+- <ins>description</ins>: Detailed description of event.

 - tags: Static tags to be added to event.